 Offbeat museums, trendy restaurants and traditional pubs: Marylebone has been the hub of London’s more genteel social scenes since the 17th century.

-- The Wallace Collection – An eclectic collection of 18th century finds.
+- The Wallace Collection – An eclectic collection of 18th century finds and one of London’s best museums.

 - Pachamama – Riding the trend of Peruvian restaurants in London, this one is a cut above the rest.